breinero-zz/Firehose/src/main/java/com/bryanreinero/firehose/circuitbreaker/README.md

 - OpsPerSecond
 - ConcurrentOperations

-Each of these immutible implementations of Threshold are initialized with a threshold value, which is used to trip the containing breaker when that value is exceded.
+Each of these immutable implementations of Threshold are initialized with a threshold value, which is used to trip the containing breaker when that value is exceeded.

 ####Trigger Conditions
 - Latency Class `stats.getMean() >= max `